aamnah/raspberrypi/README.md

 ## motd.sh
 Sets the Message of the day.

+- Says hello in French
-- Is able to identify between the three Pi versions (B, B+, 2 B) i have (More can be added easily if need be)
+- Is able to identify between the three Pi versions (B, B+, 2 B) i have.
+(More can be added easily if need be)
 - Shows internal and external IP addresses